Alfred State has a twofold purpose for requesting students with disabilities to provide documentation:

 Documentation should be current, preferably within three years; however, the age of acceptable documentation is dependent upon the disabling condition, the current status of the student, and the student’s request for accommodations.

-Acceptable documentation, provided by a credentialed professional, should outline the nature of the disability, along with a detailed explanation of the functional impact of the disability on the pursuit of postsecondary education.
+Acceptable documentation, provided by a credentialed professional, should outline the nature of the disability, along with a detailed explanation of the functional impact of the disability on the pursuit of postsecondary education for the individual.

-Documentation will be used by the coordinator/counselor in the Office of Accessibility Services to evaluate requests for accommodations, assistive technology, and/or support services.
-The coordinator/counselor will review the documentation and decide reasonable and appropriate accommodations.
+Documentation will be used by the Office of Accessibility Services to evaluate requests for accommodations, assistive technology, and/or support services.
+The Office of Accessibility Services will review the documentation and meet with the student to determine reasonable and appropriate accommodations.

 In the absence of appropriate documentation, the college may require additional assessment, the responsibility of the cost to be borne by the student.